mycolorway/simple-module/README.md

 ## Publish

-Please make sure all test have passed before you publish new version, and you need do these preparations:
+If you want to publish new version to npm and bower, please make sure all tests have passed before you publish new version, and you need do these preparations:

-1. Add new release information in `CHANGELOG.md`.
+* Add new release information in `CHANGELOG.md`.
 The format of markdown contents will matter, because build scripts will get version and release content from this file by regular expression.
 You can follow the format of the older release information.

-2. Put your [personal API tokens](https://github.com/blog/1509-personal-api-tokens) in `/.token.json`, which is required by build scripts to request [Github API](https://developer.github.com/v3/):
+* Put your [personal API tokens](https://github.com/blog/1509-personal-api-tokens) in `/.token.json`, which is required by build scripts to request [Github API](https://developer.github.com/v3/):

 ```json
 {